cran-task-views/Databases/Databases.md

   provides access to [RocksDB](http://rocksdb.org).

-### Databases tools
+### Database tools

-This section includes packages that provides tools for working and testing with databases, databases table manipulations, etc.
+This section includes packages that provides tools for working and testing with databases, database table manipulations, etc.

 - The `r pkg("pool")` package enables the creation of object pools, which make it less computationally expensive to fetch